Drug Abuse Resistance Education: History and purpose

 A Pontiac Firebird in D.A.R.E. livery in Evesham Township, New Jersey.

-The curriculum consisted of the D.A.R.E. stunt car, and 'B-rad' lectures on the harmful consequences of drug and alcohol use, how to refuse drugs, building self-esteem and support networks, and alternatives to drugs.
+The curriculum consisted of lectures on the harmful consequences of drug and alcohol use, how to refuse drugs, building self-esteem and support networks, and alternatives to drugs.
 Curriculum also condemned graffiti and tattoos because they were considered to be the result of peer pressure.
 These lessons were derived from SMART, an anti-drug program under development at the University of Southern California, but they were adapted to be delivered by police officers instead of educators.
 Officers were also encouraged to spend time with students informally, such as playing basketball or chatting with students over lunch.
 Officers would sometimes arrive in sports cars that police had seized from drug dealers, which was intended to demonstrate that drugs lead to losing coveted possessions.
+Like school resource officers, D.A.R.E. was part of a trend of increasing police presence in schools.
+It also helped to improve the public image of law enforcement amid the war on drugs.

 Scientific studies cast doubt on the effectiveness of D.A.R.E. starting in the early 1990s, with many concluding that D.A.R.E. did nothing to reduce illicit drug use.
 One study found that D.A.R.E. students were actually more likely to use drugs.
 Yet the program remained popular among politicians and many members of the public for decades, in part because of a common intuitive judgment that the program should work.
 Funding for D.A.R.E. was greatly reduced in the 2000s because of its poor performance at reducing drug use, particularly following a General Accounting Office report in 2003 which found "no significant differences in illicit drug use" caused by D.A.R.E.

-After decades of antagonism toward D.A.R.E. because of its ineffectiveness, the curriculum was changed starting in 2009.
+After decades of antagonism toward D.A.R.E. because of its ineffectiveness, the organization adopted an externally-designed, evidence-supported curriculum in 2012.
 The new program is called "Keepin' it REAL" and focuses less on lectures and more on interactive activities, such as practicing refusal and saying no to pressure.
 It is now less explicitly focused on opposition to drugs, with the broader aim of teaching good decision-making.
+At least one study found that the new curriculum deters the beginning of alcohol use and vaping in students.

 Use of children as informants

+A 1991 case of an 11-year-old reporting her parents resulted in a suit against the police.
+The judgment against the officers described their actions as coercive, shocking, and "unworthy of constitutional protection".